 Table of Contents

-I would like to send a promotional message to my audience at 9 AM local time, so that no recipient receives the promotion before his or her local store is opened.
-The earliest that a message can go out is 9 AM EST (that's my easternmost location) and the latest a message can go out is 11 AM PST (that's when the sale in my westernmost location ends)
+If you needed to send a promotional message to your audience at 9 AM local time, so that no recipient receives the promotion before their local store is opened.
+The earliest that a message can go out is 9 AM EST (in the easternmost area covered) and the latest a message can go out is 11 AM PST (in the westernmost area covered).

 There are two job-level settings available via the job submit API:

 - earliestSendTime - the earliest time at which a recipient may be sent a message in this job.
 If a recipient is scheduled to go before this time, they will be re-scheduled to go at this time.

 - latestSendTime - the latest time at which a recipient may be sent a message.
 If a recipient is scheduled to go after this time, they are bounced with a bounce category of 24 (timeout).
 The furthest out a recipient may be scheduled is 36 hours after job submittal, the window between earliest and latest send time must be at least 1 hour

 These job-level settings ensure that any ‘windowing’ capabilities are available.
 In the above use case, that means that the earliestSendTime would be 2019-06-20 09:00:00-04:00 for Eastern Daylight time (possibly 0-05:00 depending on the time of year). and the latestSendTime would be 2019-06-20 11:00-07:00.
 The Job window must be at least an hour long for the job to be successfully processed - any shorter windows will be rejected.
 This is to ensure there are no consumer expectations that Timezone-based-sendings will ensure faster delivery of messages.

 If a recipient is scheduled to send outside of the job-level sendings, they will be injected for delivery within the job window - either at the earliestSendTime or 1 hour before the latestSendTime (to ensure that the message is sent within the sending window).